-Epilepsy affects everyone differently, and everyone with epilepsy will have a different definition of ‘adventure’.
+Everyone has a different epilepsy story, and everyone with epilepsy will have a different definition of ‘adventure’.
 Some of us take on challenges beyond most people in full health, whilst for others there is nothing small about a microadventure.
 We might climb walls weeks after brain surgery, run between regular seizures or cross countries with the medicine to stop symptoms in our bag.
-Having epilepsy means that there are always extra considerations – but it would be the same if we stayed at home!
-We believe that with the necessary precautions and the right encouragement, adventure awaits for us all.

 Last seizure: April 2015 (tonic-clonic)

 Hiking hobbyist Joe is a member of Manchester and District Walkers (MAD Walkers).
 He trekked Ben Nevis for charity and has hopes for bigger mountains in the future.
 He runs a blog (epilepticman.com) and wants to help end discrimination against all invisible disabilities.

 Last seizure: Monthly (tonic-clonic)

 Jade aka @thetraininsideme has been practising a ketogenic lifestyle for over two years.
 She enjoys stand-up paddle boarding, yoga, hiking and swimming.
 When she isn’t being active, she helps others to find their optimal self through massage, lifestyle coaching and motivational speaking.